 A student may claim tuition paid to attend a post-secondary institution in the year as long as the amount paid to the institution was at least \$100 for the year.

-Any unused tuition amounts for the year may be transferred to a spouse, parent, or grandparent or can be carried forward to a future year to be used by the student at that time.
+Any unused tuition amounts for the year may be transferred to a spouse, parent, or grandparent, or can be carried forward to be used by the student in a future year.